-We are building on Our City Tomorrow, and want your help to create the strategic direction for how our city should grow.
+We are building on Our City Tomorrow, and with your help we are now working to create the strategic direction for how our city should grow.

 Between 8 April and 17 May 2019 we asked people to have their say on the pros and cons of four scenarios.
 Thank you to everyone who made a submission.
 We appreciate you getting involved in this important conversation.

-The feedback we received will help use create a 'spatial plan' which shows the future shape of our city, that will then feed into the District Plan Review.
+The feedback we received will help us create a 'spatial plan' which shows the future shape of our city, that will then feed into the District Plan Review.

 Our City Tomorrow: A Spatial Plan for Wellington City